By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-These counselors are specifically trained on mental health and problems solving.
+These counselors are specifically trained in mental health and problems solving.
 They might work with mom on changing her long-standing depression or they might work with dad on how to find a new job.

 Should the marriage counseling fail they might also work on meditation and working out custody arraignments.

 These three professions, LMFT, LCSW, and LPCC despite having differences in training may do very similar things.
 Beyond the basic degree or license, they are required to take continuing education classes each year.
 Some professional counselors or therapists specialize in a particular issue, some are generalists.
 If clients only had one problem we could all get really specialized but most people have multiple problems and so over time a counselor learns to work with clients on many issues.

 Psychiatrists are medical doctors with additional training in psychiatric medicines.
 Child Psychiatrists are even more specialized and unfortunately, there are never enough of these professionals.
 Because of the high demand for their services they are very busy.
 Most psychiatrists see clients for an initial “assessment” which is a medical assessment and very different from the counseling assessments we therapists do.
 After that first appointment, most psychiatrists will be seeing clients for a ten to fifteen-minute med check appointment every month or even every few months.
 They are looking for side effects of the medication and to see if they need to change meds or doses.

-Psychiatrists generally do not have the time to spend talking with clients that is required for therapy.
+Psychiatrists generally do not have the time to spend talking with clients that are required for therapy.
 Most often they oversee the meds and refer the clients to see a counselor or therapist to work on the thought and behavior parts of the problem.